nextcodelab/data-base-server/host_data/bible/suggestions.md

 **Serve GOD with HOLINESS and RIGHTEOUSNESS.**

-This suggestions aren't directed at newcomers to our gatherings; our desire is to ensure everyone feels equally embraced.
+This suggestions are not for newcomers to our gatherings; our desire is to ensure everyone feels equally embraced.
 Please remember, these are just suggestions, out of love for the Body of Christ.

 ## Please you can email us your suggestions